Menu

 • Hiking in thick forest at an altitude of over 2,000 metres (6,560 ft) can be tough.
 It is often wet.
 Visitors must be fit and in good health.

-• You should not go gorilla tracking if you have Covid-19, diarrhoea, flu or a cold.
+• You should not visit the gorillas if you have Covid-19, diarrhoea, flu or a cold.
 Gorillas have no immunity to most human diseases and even mild human infections can be lethal to a gorilla.
 The Covid-19 pandemic made us even more aware of the risk we pose to them.
 You are obliged to inform the authorities if you are sick and they will decide if you are well enough to visit the gorillas.
 Remember that the lives of the endangered gorillas are more important than your holiday.

 • If you need to sneeze or cough, cover your nose and mouth to reduce the chance of spreading infection.